-- 34. Members may request the auditor to comment on accounting policies adopted by the entity.
-Selection of accounting policies is the responsibility of those charged with governance, therefore the auditor responds to the question by stating that the policies comply, or do not comply, with Australian Accounting Standards.
-Those charged with governance may wish to comment on the appropriateness of the choice of accounting policies within those choices permitted by Australian Accounting Standards. - 34.35.
-Where reference to accounting policies is included in a KAM, the auditor, exercising professional judgement, limits responses to member questions, to the audit procedures performed.
-It is unlikely that the company's choice of Accounting Standard(s) is the reason for significant auditor attention resulting in a KAM.
+38. Members may request the auditor to comment on accounting policies adopted by the entity.
+Selection of accounting policies is the responsibility of those charged with governance, therefore the auditor responds to the question by stating that the policies comply, or do not comply, with Australian Accounting Standards and that alternative accounting policies were considered.
+Those charged with governance may wish to comment on the appropriateness of the choice of accounting policies within those choices permitted by Australian Accounting Standards.